Navigation

 Accuracy of the watch

-Magnetic fields such as those of electric motors, loudspeakers or door closers cause the Nivarox balance spring to become magnetized and adversely affect the accuracy of the watch.
+Magnetic fields such as those of electric motors, loudspeakers or door closers cause the Nivarox balance spring to become magnetised and adversely affect the accuracy of the watch.
 We solve this problem by using a protective sheath consisting of a closed, magnetically soft inner case that includes the dial, the movement holding ring and the case back.
 This Magnetic Field Protection minimises magnetic interference.

 Interference of the accuracy of the watch due to magnetic fields

 As early as the 1930s, watches used for special purposes were protected against magnetic fields.
-Later, Magnetic Field Protection was integrated in pilots' watches due to the magnetic deflectors used in the radar screens found in airplane cockpits and ground stations.
-However, the restriction of Magnetic Field Protection to professionally used chronometers is proving absolute in today's world.
+The electric motors of locomotives considerably interfered with the accuracy of mechanical watches.
+An iron shield was therefore used to protect special “railway models” from magnetic field interference.
+Later, Magnetic Field Protection was integrated in pilot watches due to the magnetic deflectors used in the radar screens found in airplane cockpits and ground stations.
+However, the restriction of Magnetic Field Protection to professionally used chronometers is proving absolute in today’s world.
+While the earth’s magnetic field is far too weak to pose any risk, magnetic fields from electric motors, loudspeakers, door closers or other such sources can cause lasting interference with the function of a mechanical watch.

 Conversion table

-A/m (ampere per metre)80,000
+A/m (ampere per metre)

-Conversion table showing the common measurement units for magnetic fields
+Conversion table showing the common measurement units for magnetic fields.

-Materials that can be easily magnetized but have only low remanence – (residual magnetization after exposure to a magnetic field) are referred to as “magnetically soft”.
-Pure iron is a good example of this.
-With the aid of magnetically soft materials, Magnetic Field Protection of up to 80,000 A/m or 100 mT is achieved for our watches in the event of typical everyday unipolar contact.
+With the aid of magnetically soft materials, Magnetic Field Protection up to 100 mT or 80,000 A/m is achieved for our watches in the event of typical everyday unipolar contact.
 In order to produce this Magnetic Field Protection, we use a closed, magnetically soft case interior that includes the dial, the movement holding ring and the case back.

 Unipolar contact between watch and magnet.

-SINN-study about magnetized watches
+SINN-study about magnetised watches